Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

 \subsubsection{Qualitative Results}

-As schematically illustrated in Fig.~\ref{fig:ota}, the proposed TSSD-OTA is able to track pedestrians in a variety of scenarios.
-We select some typical results for demonstration.
+As schematically illustrated in Fig.~\ref{fig:ota}, the proposed TSSD-OTA is able to track pedestrians in a variety of scenarios, and we demonstrate some typical results.
 In the first line of Fig.~\ref{fig:ota}, \#56 is in a small size at the beginning, then it becomes larger with the change of visual perspective.
-As a result, the TSSD-OTA can adapt to this continuous scale change. \#149 in the second line shuttles in the crowd.
-Moreover, it undergoes illumination changes.
+As a result, the TSSD-OTA can adapt to this continuous scale change. \#149 in the second line shuttles in the crowd, and it undergoes illumination changes.
 Still, this challenging target is tracked well by the TSSD-OTA.
 There are chaotic small objects in the third line of Fig.~\ref{fig:ota}, and they occlude each other.
-However, our method works well in terms of \#0, \#3, \#4, \#23, \#30, and etc..
-Unfortunately, there are some failed cases appear in this complex scenario, e.g., ID switches (\#15$\to$\#39, \#26$\to$\#23, \#34$\to$\#30), false negatives (\#4,\#49).
+Nevertheless, our method works well in terms of \#0, \#3, \#4, \#23, \#30, and etc. Unfortunately, there are some failed cases appear in this scenario, e.g., ID switches (\#15$\to$\#39, \#26$\to$\#23, \#34$\to$\#30), false negatives (\#4,\#49).